vronjec/hephaestus-windows/README.md

 ## Recommendations

-*   Perform a clean installation of Windows 10 Pro Insider Preview 17025 or newer (for features to access published container ports using localhost or 127.0.0.1)
+*   Perform a clean installation of Windows 10 Pro Insider Preview 17025 or newer (for feature to access published container ports using localhost or 127.0.0.1)
-*   Link Microsoft account during installation to access otherwise unavailable Insider Preview features
+*   Link Microsoft account and OneDrive during installation
+*   Install all updates before running script

 ## Installation